AMENDED AND RESTATED

-Any person who believes that a member of a committee or work group has a conflict of interest may so advise the President of the Society.
+Any person who believes that a member of a committee or work group has a conflict of interest may so advise the Chairman of the Board of the Society.
 The matter shall be decided by a vote of a majority of the members of the Executive Committee excluding that person and any other members who may have already been disqualified for conflict of interest.

 ARTICLE XVIII NONPROFIT OPERATION

 The Society will not have or issue shares of stock.
 No dividends will be paid.
 No part of the income or assets of the Society will be distributed to the members, directors or officers without full consideration of the entire membership.
 No member has any vested right, interest or privilege in or to the assets, property, functions or activities of the Society.
 The Society may contract in due course with its members, directors, and officers without violating this provision.

 The Secretary shall indemnify each office and director, including former officers and directors, to the full extent, permitted by New York’s Not-For-Profit Corporation Law and its general corporate laws.

 ARTICLE XX AMENDMENT OF BYLAWS

 These Bylaws may be amended, repealed or altered, in whole or in part, and additional Bylaws may be adopted, by a two-thirds (2/3) vote of the Board of Directors, cast by written ballot, following a 30 day written notice to all Board members of the proposed amendment.